Phishing is a type of cyberattack in which cybercriminals use deceptive tactics to trick individuals into divulging sensitive information.

 8. Evil Twin Phishing

-Evil twin phishing involves setting up what appears to be a legitimate WiFi network that actually lures victims to a phishing site when they connect to it.
+Evil twin phishing involves setting up what appears to be a legitimate Wi-Fi network that lures victims to a phishing site when they connect to it.
 Once they land on the site, they’re typically prompted to enter their personal data, such as login credentials, which then goes straight to the hacker.
 Once the hacker has these details, they can log into the network, take control of it, monitor unencrypted traffic and find ways to steal sensitive information and data.

 Example of Evil Twin Phishing